Take a tour of Nina Dobrev’s 1920s Spanish-style home

 Architectural Digest takes you to West Hollywood for a tour of Nina Dobrev’s impressive Spanish-style home.
 Dobrev, a Bulgarian who spent part of her childhood in the south of France, captured her heritage when she renovated interiors with designer Charlie Barstin.
 While the airy air of Californian lightness is exemplified by elegant brass accents, locally sourced art and furniture, the carefully preserved version of Spanish-style architecture from the late 1920s provides a sense of European elegance.
-Enjoy Nina’s house tour video and then see past celebrity homes below.
+Enjoy the video of Nina’s house tour and then see past celebrity houses below.

 Celebrity Home Tours: Burna Boy | Adam Levine | Taylor Hill | Jared Padalecki | Therese Gibson | Cara Delevingne | Big Sean | Naomi Campbell | Serena Williams | Kevin Love | Gluttony with Babish | Darius Rucker | Vanessa Carlton | Ryan Wilson | Hilary Duff | Misty Copeland | Kendall Jenner | Kevin Love | Aaron Paul | Dakota Johnson | Neil Patrick Harris | David Harbor | Chelsea handler